mattbnz/web-matt/content/w/2025-03-31-internetnz-dns-censorship.md

 Those in power should manipulate DNS as a rare, last resort for addressing bad things happening in the world.
 Cancelling a DNS registration is an incredibly blunt action with high risk of collateral damage, and is usually ineffective anyway as the content simply moves to a different name.
 Attempting to prevent a registration before there is any evidence of bad use is an equally bad idea - the cost/benefit of cancelling an existing name where there is evidence of bad use rarely add up, and when the evidence of such use is only probabilistic or predicted based on limited information the outcomes will be even worse.

-In the absence or immaturity of layers of protection elsewhere in society, this means that we should expect to see DNS names being used for bad and harmful purposes.
+In the absence or immaturity of layers of protection elsewhere in society, this means that we can expect to see DNS names being used for bad and harmful purposes.
 That is painful, but it's evidence of missing protections and processes elsewhere, not in DNS itself.

 That's not to argue that a DNS registry should take a completely hands-off approach.
 In order for the other layers of society to be able to operate effectively there needs to be transparency and accountability into who is responsible for a DNS name, and the ability to act on suspension or cancellation orders from lawfully authorised bodies.